-Once you have completed your initial teacher training (ITT) and achieved qualified teacher status (QTS), you can expect to start as a newly qualified teacher (NQT) in England and Wales on £21,588 a year (or £27,000 if you work in inner London).
+Once you have completed your initial teacher training (ITT) and achieved qualified teacher status (QTS), you can expect to start as a newly qualified teacher (NQT) in England and Wales on a minimum of £21,804 a year (or £27,270 if you work in inner London).

 View definitions of the London fringe, outer London, and inner London

-For the first few years of your career, you might find yourself progressing to a leadership pay scale, or even a headship pay scale.
-These pay scales include:
+For the first few years of your career, you might find yourself progressing to a higher pay range.
+These pay ranges could include:

-Where you fit into these scales will depend on your position, experience and location, as well as on your individual school.
-Compare pay scales
+Where you fit into these ranges will depend on your performance, position, experience and location, as well as on your individual school.
+Compare pay ranges

 In addition to your basic salary, you will also receive a range of benefits, including:

 - teaching and learning responsibility (TLR) payments – additional money if you take on additional responsibilities

 - teachers' pension – the second largest public sector pension scheme in the country